-Requests for transfer credit must be made at the time of application.
+- Requests for transfer credit must be made at the time of application.
+No requests will be reviewed after the first semester of enrollment.

 Students already enrolled in a graduate program at Villanova University who wish to take a graduate course at another institution for credit toward the graduate degree here must obtain written approval from the Graduate Program Director and the Dean before the course is taken.
 No transfer credit will be approved for requests received after the course has been taken.